Tonywuhk/realai.org/course/deep-learning.md

 ---
 # Deep Learning

+Deep learning is machine learning with large-scale "deep" computing architectures, such as [convolutional neural networks](http://realai.org/course/convolutional-neural-network/) (CNNs) and recurrent neural networks (RNNs).
+It is a key enabler of the rapid [progress](http://realai.org/progress/) in AI since 2013, and is surprisingly easy when learned properly.
+[Howard (2017)](http://www.fast.ai/2017/09/08/introducing-pytorch-for-fastai/) stated that only "high school math, one year of coding experience, and seven weeks of study" were required to "become a world-class deep learning practitioner," and even that would be too slow as students started to use more productive [deep learning libraries](http://realai.org/course/deep-learning-libraries.md) such as [PyTorch](http://pytorch.org/).

 ## Further Reading

 * [fast.ai](http://www.fast.ai/) is dedicated to making the power of deep learning accessible to all.
 As of August 2017, it offers two 7-week courses: [Practical Deep Learning For Coders, Part 1](http://course.fast.ai/) and [Cutting Edge Deep Learning For Coders, Part 2](http://course.fast.ai/part2.html).
 Part 1 covers basic CNN and RNN.
 Part 2 covers more advanced projects such as style transfer, GAN, attention, and memory.